-Beyond Celiac is excited to announce our 2nd Annual Celiac Disease Research Symposium, happening Wednesday, October 10, 2018 at 6:00 PM.
-We'll be celebrating our 15th anniversary with an exciting night filled with celiac disease experts discussing the very latest in celiac disease research.
-Click here to to live-stream the event for free or get free in-person tickets for the event!
+Beyond Celiac hosted its 2nd Annual Celiac Disease Research Symposium, on Wednesday, October 10, 2018 at 6:00 PM.
+World renowned celiac disease experts joined us in Philadelphia to discuss the very latest in celiac disease research.

 Marie Robert, MD